ykwei7/Track-O/docs/UserGuide.md

 **Q**: What are tags used for? <br>
 **A**: Tags can be used to indicate important details of the tutee that you would like to see straight from the `tuteelist`.
 For instance, in the sample data provided, tags were used to indicate important upcoming examinations for tutees such as `PSLE`.

+**Q**: What does it mean by a lesson clashing with other lessons under the section on [adding a lesson to a tutee](#adding-a-lesson-to-a-tutee--addlesson)?
+Why is it not allowed?<br>
+**A**: This means that the lesson is occurring at the same day and the same time as other lessons.
+This is not allowed as it is not feasible for a tutor to have two or more ongoing lessons at the same time.

 **Q**: Why doesn't pressing `F1` open the Help menu on my Mac?<br>
 **A**: Try pressing `Fn` + `F1` (The Function and the F1 key together) instead.
 This is due to how macOS handles function keys.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>

 ## Troubleshooting

 ### Installing Java 11